somugowdasoft/mongodb-query/README.md

   }
 ]);

-4 Find the number of problems solved by each user in CodeKata: db.users.find({}, { name: 1, codekata_problems_solved: 1 });
+4. **Find the number of problems solved by each user in CodeKata**: db.users.find({}, { name: 1, codekata_problems_solved: 1 });

-5  Find all mentors with more than 15 mentees: db.mentors.find({ mentee_count: { $gt: 15 } });
+5. **Find all mentors with more than 15 mentees**: db.mentors.find({ mentee_count: { $gt: 15 } });

-6 Count the number of users who are absent and did not submit tasks between October 15, 2020, and October 31, 2020: db.users.aggregate([
+6. **Count the number of users who are absent and did not submit tasks between October 15, 2020, and October 31, 2020**: db.users.aggregate([
   {
     $lookup: {